GitLab#

 GitLab CI/CD is directly integrated with GitLab, however to actually run CI/CD jobs, a project needs access to CI runners.

-DESY provides a CI runner based on the Kubernetes executor, meaning it executes CI jobs on Linux in Docker containers.
-This runner is available to all projects and is chosen by default if no further settings are made.
 For security reasons, CI jobs using this runner cannot run arbitrary docker commands.
 Docker images can be build and uploaded into a registry using Kaniko.
 Example configuration can be found in the python-template-repository.

-It is thus recommended to build on pushes to the main branch, merge request builds and tag creation.
+By default, CI pipelines run on push events to the repository.
+It is recommended to build on pushes to the main branch, merge request builds, tag creation and manual triggering of a pipeline.
 A configuration example for this can be found in both the cpp-template-repository and the python-template-repository.

 The CI/CD of projects should: